NVlabs/FPSci/docs/general_config.md

-"showUserSettings": true,               // Show the user settings "allowSessionChange": true,             // Allow the user to change sessions using the menu dropdown "allowUserAdd": false,                  // Don't allow new user add by default "allowUserSettingsSave": true,          // Allow the user to save their settings changes "allowSensitivityChange": true,         // Allow the user to change the cm/360 sensitivity "allowTurnScaleChange": true,           // Allow the user to change their turn scale (see below)
+"showUserSettings": true,               // Show the user settings "allowSessionChange": true,             // Allow the user to change sessions using the menu dropdown "allowUserAdd": false,                  // Don't allow new user add by default "requireUserAdd": false,                // Don't require new users by default "allowUserSettingsSave": true,          // Allow the user to save their settings changes "allowSensitivityChange": true,         // Allow the user to change the cm/360 sensitivity "allowTurnScaleChange": true,           // Allow the user to change their turn scale (see below)